Swizop/Health-Platform/README.md

 # Medical-Appointment-Platform
 Medical Appointment Platform

-Types of objects: Doctor, Patient, HealthMinister, Hospital, Appointment, HospitalSpecialization, RecurringAppointment, PatientRecords, Address
+Types of objects: Human, Doctor, Patient, HealthMinister, Hospital, Appointment, HospitalSection, Message, Address

 List of actions that can be taken:
 1. Register a new doctor